xmas/blog/ProductResearch/product-research.md

 ## Why do product research?

-People talk about the [Lean Startup](~https://theleanstartup.com/~), but I think that companies don't go nearly lean enough.
+People talk about [The Lean Startup](https://theleanstartup.com/), but I think that companies don't go nearly lean enough.
 You may remember that I had a startup [for a while](~https://theleanstartup.com/~).
 In my naiveté I thought we were building something lean.
 I was wrong.
 We built a data science service, but it wasn’t geared towards an industry or specific enough use case.
-Since then I have used the principles and ideas developed during that time at [Qualtrics](qualtrics.com), [Genomic Life](genomiclife.com) and numerous consulting engagements with [Mentor Creative Group](mentorcg.com).
+Since then I have used the principles and ideas developed during that time at [Qualtrics](https://www.qualtrics.com/), [Genomic Life](https://genomiclife.com/) and numerous consulting engagements with [Mentor Creative Group](https://mentorcg.com/).

 Learn from my mistakes!